DreamzorRedux/Wraeclast-Trading-Company/README.md

 At its core, this program has **three fundamental values**: simplicity, transparency, respect of the game's *Terms of Use*.

 ## What does it do?
+It makes your life easier by regrouping all trade information and by sending generally used commands/message with a button click.
 (Soon a video link here)

 ## How to use it?